felidadae/owca/README.rst

     # Example of static allocation with predefined rules on predefined list of tasks.
     sudo dist/wca.pex --config $PWD/configs/extra/static_allocator.yaml --root

+    # The same as 2nd command, but run from source code - does **not**
+    #   work with docker option of installing dependencies.
+    sudo env PYTHONPATH=. `pipenv --py` wca/main.py --config $PWD/configs/extra/static_allocator.yaml --root

-Running those commands outputs metrics in Prometheus format to standard error like this:
+Running these commands outputs metrics in Prometheus format to standard error like this:

 .. code-block:: ini